How to set up and access iCloud Drive on the Mac

 - Enter the email address and password associated with your Apple ID.

-- If prompted, enter the verification code sent to your trusted device for two-factor authentication.
+- Enter the verification code sent to your trusted device for two-factor authentication if prompted.

 You can view files from the web browser and either download them onto your Mac, move them to a different folder, email them, or delete them.